 Marsh brought an unprecedented level of creative energy and commitment to the propaganda film production team.
 Unfortunately, she resigned in 1944, citing deep philosophical differences with the NFB’s commissioner.
 In reality, Marsh’s resignation came about after Grierson refused to name her the producer of the Canada Carries On series – a position for which she was eminently qualified.
 Later, Grierson would admit that Marsh had good reason to resign, adding that he had never considered offering such a prestigious position to a woman.

 As we have seen, very few women succeeded in making documentary films at the NFB during the war.
 The same was true in animation, where Evelyn Lambart was the only woman of the era work in animation.
 Lambart was hired at the NFB in 1942, to create animated geographical maps, primarily for the series The World in Action.
 These maps served as an essential element in war propaganda films, illustrating the geopolitical issues they presented.

-Lambart became a close collaborator of Norman McLaren’s, and, between 1944 and 1965, co-directed several films with him – including the masterpiece Begone Dull Care (1949).
+Lambart became a close collaborator of Norman McLaren’s, and, between 1944 and 1965, co-directed several films with him—including the masterpiece Begone Dull Care (1949).
 Her role in McLaren’s oeuvre is absolutely crucial.
 In the mid-1960s, Lambart began directing her own films (typically using paper and linoleum cut-outs), many of which went on to win awards.
-She was a true pioneer among Canadian women animators – for more than 20 years, the only woman to be making animated films at the NFB.
+She was a true pioneer among Canadian women animators—for more than 20 years, she was the only woman to be making animated films at the NFB.